caudaganesh/go-generator/README.md

     -h, --help             help for interface
-    -n, --name string      name for the generated interface -o, --output string    destination output of the result -p, --pkgName string   package name for the generated interface -r, --target string    target struct for interface generator
+    -n, --name string      name for the generated interface -o, --output string    destination output of the result -p, --pkg string       package of the target struct -e, --pkgName string   package name for the generated interface -r, --target string    target struct for interface generator

 ### Proto Generator